Extending the planar theory of anyons to quantum wire networks: Solving the graph braid polygon equations

+Since when solving all the consistency relations algorithmically, we treat the $F$-symbols as fixed a priori, we need to restrict the gauge transformations only to those that leave the chosen $F$-symbols unchanged, i.e.

-Since the $F$-symbols are given a priori we do have the extra demand that the $F$-symbols are invariant under such transforms.
-Interestingly, for all sets of $F$-symbols we considered with the exception of $\mathbb{Z}_2\times\mathbb{Z}_2$, demanding gauge invariance results in removing all gauge freedom in the remaining symbols.
-For $\mathbb{Z}_2\times\mathbb{Z}_2$ the remaining gauge transforms form a $\mathbb{Z}_2$ group and we removed this symmetry after solving the equations.
+Interestingly, for all sets of $F$-symbols we considered with the exception of $\mathbb{Z}_2\times\mathbb{Z}_2$, demanding the above gauge invariance of the $F$-symbols results in removing all gauge freedom in the remaining symbols.
+For $\mathbb{Z}_2\times\mathbb{Z}_2$ the remaining gauge transforms form a $\mathbb{Z}_2$ group and we removed this symmetry after solving the graph braiding consistency equations.

 Solving systems of monomial equations can be done using linear algebra.
 Indeed, because none of the variables appearing in the graph braid equations are allowed to be $0$, one can take a logarithm of the monomial equations to convert them to a set of linear equations with integer coefficients.
 Each equation only holds modulo an integer times $2 \pi i$ due to the multivaluedness of the logarithm.
 Solving a system of linear equations modulo a discrete subspace can be done by computing a Smith normal form \cite{newman1997smith}.
 Once the linear system has been solved one can exponentiate the solutions, which typically contain some continuous freedom, and substitute them back in the original equations.
 The system of equations then reduces to a smaller system which might contain new monomial equations.
 If so, one only needs to repeat the above procedure until no monomial equations are left.
 To solve the remaining equations the built-in Solve command from Mathematica was used.